-The First Thursday dance has always been different from most other dances in some ways.
-As some of them contributed to our decision to move to Durham later on, I’ll discuss them here.
+The First Thursday dance has always been different from most other dances in some ways, in most cases deliberately.
+Here we look at some of those differences, and at other factors that eventually led us to move to Durham.

 We’ve also been open to guest musicians and callers at the First Thursday dance, and at many of our other dances.
 There have been times when we’ve had close to a dozen sit-in musicians, other times when we’ve had just a couple or even none.
 But as the practice of encouraging sit-in musicians has become less common overall, we continue to do so.